-For details on each of these modules, refer to "Intrinsic Modules," on page 112.
+For details on each of these modules, refer to Intrinsic Modules.

+7.6.
 Intrinsic Functions

-Table 7.1 lists the Fortran 2003 intrinsic functions available to facilitate an object-oriented approach to programming.
-A more complete description of each of these intrinsics is available in Chapter 6, "Fortran Intrinsics," on page 89.
+The following table lists the Fortran 2003 intrinsic functions available to facilitate an object-oriented approach to programming.
+A more complete description of each of these intrinsics is available in Fortran Intrinsics.